-When our kids come to us from complicated or painful backstories, we might feel anxious or overwhelmed to talk with the child about the hard parts of their story.
+When our kids come to us with complicated or painful backstories, we might feel anxious or overwhelmed to talk with the child about the hard parts of their story.
 However, avoiding or delaying these conversations leaves too much space for shame and blame to creep into their tender hearts.
 Similarly, sharing too much too soon can set foundational understandings of themselves awry.

 How can we thoughtfully approach our kids’ hard stories in ways that allow them to process, heal and move forward with an authentic understanding of their early lives?
 It might help to think of building your child’s knowledge of his story using the metaphor of building a house.

 **Disclaimer with tongue firmly in cheek: Creating a Family is not staffed with professional contractors or carpenters.
 We help you build strong families.
 This metaphor of building actual substantial houses is imperfect and not meant to help you build a real house.**